 You should have good credit if you wish to rent in the UK.
-If you are new to the UK and don’t have much to show credit-wise in the capitol, your landlord might ask for a bigger security deposit.
+If you are new to the UK and don’t have much to show credit-wise in the capital, your landlord might ask for a bigger security deposit.
 You can negotiate this if you’re dealing with a private landlord.
 Estate agents will use online verification programs to check your credit and verify you are who you say you are.
 Also, be prepared to provide references.
 Your company may be able to assist in this step by providing a letter stating your contract terms and salary.

-A six months to one-year lease is standard but you can often move out early, make sure you read the “break out clause” and understand the penalties before signing the lease.
+Six months to one-year lease is standard but you can often move out early, make sure you read the “break out clause” and understand the penalties before signing the lease.
 Apartments are available furnished or unfurnished and it is up to the individual landlord whether to offer the apartment furnished.
 You will be responsible for all the bills including utilities (water, electricity, mobile phone, land line, internet, TV license, etc) and council tax which varies from borough to borough and could add up to one and half month of your yearly rental.

 Leases can be renewed annually but many landlords allow a month-to-month agreement to begin after the first 12 months are up.

 Before moving into your new accommodation, you will be asked for a deposit which is returned when you leave, you should insist for interest to be added.
-You will be asked to sign an inventory which certifies the state of the accommodation and possessions.
+You will be asked to sign an inventory that certifies the state of the accommodation and possessions.
 Make sure you check this thoroughly.
 One month’s rent is a standard security deposit in the UK.

 Tenant Deposit Schemes

 All UK landlords are required to use either the custodial scheme or insurance-based scheme and must tell their tenants which scheme they are using.
 These schemes have been put into place to ensure landlords don’t ‘spend’ your security deposit.
-The landlord keeps the deposit and pays a premium to the insurer under the insurance-based scheme, whereas under the custodial scheme the landlord is required to deposit the funds into a held account.
-Both schemes require that the security deposit you’ve paid is returned to you within 10 days of vacating the property, unless there are damages to be disputed.
+The landlord keeps the deposit and pays a premium to the insurer under the insurance-based scheme, whereas under the custodial scheme the landlord is required to deposit the funds into a holding account.
+Both schemes require that the security deposit you’ve paid is returned to you within 10 days of vacating the property unless there are damages to be disputed.

 Overview: The Process

 Once you have found an apartment you like, to show that you are genuine and to remove the property from the market, you will need to pay a non-refundable £100 Reservation Fee.
-The fee will contribute towards your first month rent.
+The fee will contribute towards your first month’s rent.

 Nest, you are required to fill in the Information & Declaration Form and provide all the references and details mentioned at the top of the page.